colin-mccarthy/tanzu_build/README.md

  Ensure that the kpack controller & webhook have a status of Running using kubectl get.

  ```
- kubectl get pods --namespace kpack --watch
+ kubectl get pods -n kpack
  ```

- You can verify the  dependency updater was created in the build-service namespace.
+ Ensure that the dependency updater was created in the build-service namespace.

  ```
  kubectl get pods -n build-service